Below are the correct answers from our Christmas Quiz.

 The Supreme Court held in Aspect(Asbestos) Ltd v Higgins Construction Plc UKSC 38 that the limitation period to challenge an adjudicator’s decision was 6 years from the date of payment of the amount awarded in the decision.
-Read our article on this case here.

 14. If the contract states that the parties must attempt to negotiate any disputes, can a party choose to refer the dispute to adjudication before any negotiations have taken place?

 Yes.
 The contractual provisions cannot fetter the parties’ right to adjudicator a dispute ‘at any time’: City Basements Ltd v Nordic Construction UK Ltd EWHC 4817 (TCC)